 FOR IMMEDIATE RELEASE

-Audazzio™ Announces $1.4 Million Capital Raise For Accelerated Growth
+Audazzio Announces $1.4 Million Capital Raise For Accelerated Growth

-Investment funds introduction of Audazzio™ proprietary, impactful technologies to the broadcast, live event, sports, gaming, and other markets
+Investment funds introduction of Audazzio proprietary, impactful technologies to the broadcast, live event, sports, gaming, and other markets

 Audazzio “Live QR™” technology leverages ultrasonic, data-encoded sound waves to instantly create valuable second-screen opportunities on viewer phones and tablets, with benefits for broadcasters, sponsors, and consumers alike

-San Antonio, TX (April 25, 2022): Audazzio™, an innovative software startup and recent participant in Comcast NBCUniversal’s SportsTech Accelerator program, announces the close of a $1.4 million second round of funding by many of its existing shareholders.
+San Antonio, TX (April 25, 2022): Audazzio, an innovative software startup and recent participant in Comcast NBCUniversal’s SportsTech Accelerator program, announces the close of a $1.4 million second round of funding by many of its existing shareholders.
 The financing will enable Audazzio to continue the ongoing rollout of its proprietary “Live QR™” technology, which leverages ultrasonic, data-encoded sound waves to instantly create valuable second-screen opportunities on viewer phones and tablets.

-In much the same way that a QR code graphic provides a unique digital fingerprint for a variety of uses, Audazzio’s Live QR algorithm encodes data as sound that is ultrasonic (inaudible) to the human ear but perfectly discernable by mobile devices – opening the door to a whole world of applications for savvy broadcasters, sponsors and beyond.
+In much the same way that a QR code graphic provides a unique digital fingerprint for a variety of uses, Audazzio Live QR™ algorithm encodes data as sound that is ultrasonic (inaudible) to the human ear but perfectly discernable by mobile devices – opening the door to a whole world of applications for savvy broadcasters, sponsors and beyond.
 Audazzio provides clients with tools to facilitate focused messaging directly to fans in real time, either at home or in a stadium or arena.
 And crucially, it provides clients the ability to understand exactly who is engaged with a game or event, creating proximity marketing opportunities previously unavailable to sponsors and broadcasters.
 Sports broadcast and in-person event experiences are obvious areas of application for this technology; however, this only scratches the surface of the potential of these technologies, with active workshopping underway for uses far beyond sports and telecast.

 “I’d like to thank our existing shareholders for stepping up and showing their ongoing confidence in our management team, their belief in our proprietary technology and their support for where we are taking the company,” stated Roy Terracina, Chairman of the Board/CEO.
 “This latest round of funding will allow continued expansion and the introduction of our ground-breaking technology in the marketplace.”